mattfreed/IDD-Fa19-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

+The values range between 0-1006 when not pressed and pressed hard

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+The voltage drop is linear.
+The more force applied, the less resistance, providing more signal power to the analog input pin.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**